alnobf! draws inspiration from the unique history of several residential buildings in Berlin-Karlshorst, known locally as the Russenhäuser

 Stolzenfelsstraße, 10318 Berlin

-In November, our project concludes with an open invitation to join our audiowalk, through which we culminate our research and experiences over the past six months.
-All are welcome to join.
+In November, our project concluded with an open invitation to join our audiowalk, through which we culminated our research and experiences over the past six months.
+This audiowalk offers listeners an updated contemporary perspective on Soviet legacies in Karlshorst and beyond.

 Please bring headphones with you.
 A mobile phone with internet data is also required.